taichi-dev/taichi/docs/internal.rst

 However, this design has drawbacks as well:

-* Taichi kernels must parse-able by Python parsers.
+* Taichi kernels must be parse-able by Python parsers.
 This means Taichi syntax cannot go beyond Python syntax.

   * For example, indexing is always needed when accessing elements in Taichi fields, even if the fields is 0D.
 Use ``x[None] = 123`` to set the value in ``x`` if ``x`` is 0D.
 This is because ``x = 123`` will set ``x`` itself (instead of its containing value) to be the constant ``123`` in python syntax, and, unfortunately, we cannot modify this behavior.